skip to content

 your cart is empty

-article: clay all day: the extraordinary benefits of a clay mask
+article: the benefits of a clay mask

-clay all day: the extraordinary benefits of a clay mask
+the benefits of a clay mask

 the bottom line

-first layer: science
+first layer: the science of clay

+What is clay and how does clay benefit the skin?
 To start, clay is a natural, fine grain material formed from rock or soil.
 It’s made up of mineral constituents which consist of clay minerals such as illite, kaolinite, montmorillonite-smectite, and chlorite; and associated minerals such as magnetite, hematite, and diaspore.
 Never content with taking the easy path, clay minerals form over very long periods of time as rocks weather from year to year, or through hydrothermal activity.

 Clays have been traditionally relied on as medical remedies for the treatment of wounds, often being employed in poultices, or compresses, to aid in the reduction of inflammation.
 There’s even scientific research which suggests that clays have antibacterial effects, specifically against Staphylococcus aureus and Escherichia coli.
 Clays which contain iron, copper, and zinc are of special interest for wound healing, as these minerals are essential ingredients in collagen formation.